Quansight/Quansight-website/apps/labs/posts/sympy_documentation.md

 The new [glossary](https://docs.sympy.org/latest/explanation/glossary.html)
-page in the SymPy documentation defines various terms as used in the context SymPy.
+page in the SymPy documentation defines various terms as used in the context of SymPy.
 This is useful not only as a standalone guide, but it is now easy for other places in the SymPy documentation to cross-reference these specific terms in the glossary so that readers of those documents can understand what those terms mean.